brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/accomplishment_tracking_Brian.md

   * In Unit 4's project I did not understand why Request & Result POJOs were being used.
   I initially created my activity classes to accept String and Integer parameters instead of Request objects.
   When trying to test my AWS Lambda functions with a JSON event, I ran into issues.
 If there was a single string parameter, I could get it to work but not otherwise.
-  Implementing the RequestHandler interface and Request objects, is more versatile for executing the Lambda functions.
+  Implementing the RequestHandler interface and Request objects is more versatile for executing the Lambda functions.
   *This caused a significant amount of reworking my code needing to implement the interface and updating methods, contructors, and unit tests.*
 * Swagger/API Gateway
   * You can use "pattern:" to require a specific formatting for a string.